ausdigital/ausdigital.github.io/index.md

 ---
 # Let's make business document exchange simple

 Legacy EDI is complicated and insecure.
-This community is developing open specifications and free test services with the goal of making it as simple as email.
+This community is developing open specifications and free test services based on ubiquitous internet protocols with the goal of making it simple, secure, and cheap.
+The [business case](/pages/business-case.md) is compelling.

  * As a business, I want to send electronic invoices to my customer systems and know the payment status so I can manage my cashflow and get cheap debtor financing if I need it.
  * As a business I want all invoices and tax receipts from my authorised suppliers to be automatically loaded to my financial system, ready for my approval so I can reduce my administration burden.